Tom Thurman: Film career

 In 2018, Thurman completed his documentary on acclaimed author Robert Penn Warren.
 In the subsequent years, he directed five more films on a far-ranging variety of topics: writer Walter Tevis, best known for his novels The Hustler and The Queen’s Gambit; low-budget film noirs; the Louisville couple Alice and Wade Houston; painter Henry Lawrence Faulkner; and the Kentucky rock/country band Exile, best known for its 1978 chart-topping hit "Kiss You All Over".
 Thurman's documentary on film noir (Dark Frames), with narration by British author/film historian David Thomson and soundtrack by Chuck Prophet, received its premiere at the 2021 Telluride Film Festival.
 On March 22, 2025, the film screened at the Alibi Festival in Perugia, Italy.

-In April 2025, Barnes and Noble published Thurman's first book of poetry: Mayberry Haiku, a book comprised entirely of haiku poems about The Andy Griffith Show.
+In April 2025, Barnes and Noble published Thurman's first book of poetry: Mayberry Haiku, a book composed entirely of haiku poems about The Andy Griffith Show.

 Thurman is a Filmmaker-in-Residence at Florida State University’s College of Motion Picture Arts.